WilliamTun/ScalaSparkDataEngineering/README.txt

    and add a parameter to toggle between solutions
 2. Add try-catch statements to handle cases where no files are found or inappropriate file types are found
-3. refactor data/dataHandlers to have private/public members
-   and alter tests appropriately
-4. use MONIX library to hook this up to an AWS bucket.
+3. use MONIX library to hook this up to an AWS bucket.